vhive-serverless/vHive/docs/quickstart_guide.md

     ```
     > **BEWARE:**
     >
-    > Deployer **cannot be used for Knative eventing** workflows.
+    > Deployer **cannot be used for Knative eventing** (i.e., asynchronous) workflows.
 You need to deploy them manually instead.

     > **Note:**
     >